Admission to the University

 Students who have completed the 36-credit general education requirements, as defined in Idaho State Board Policy III.N, without an Associate of Arts or Associate of Science Degree and transfer from a regionally accredited postsecondary institution in Idaho will not be required to complete additional general education requirements at U of I.

-Students who enter U of I without having completed an A.A. or A.S. or are not certified as having completed the equivalent of Idaho's State Board of Education general-education core have two options for fulfilling the general-education requirement.
+Students who enter U of I without having completed an A.A. or A.S. or are not certified as having completed the equivalent of Idaho's State Board of Education general-education core have two options for fulfilling the general-education requirement:

-One option is to satisfy the requirement as outlined in regulation J-3 in this catalog.
+- Satisfy the requirement as outlined in regulation J-3.
 In this case, transfer credits are evaluated on a course-by-course basis for equivalency to courses specified in J-3, and deficiencies are made up by completing the necessary additional credits in non-duplicating courses listed in J-3.

-The second option is to satisfy the general education requirements established by the Idaho State Board of Education as set forth immediately below.
+- The second option is to satisfy the general education requirements established by the Idaho State Board of Education as set forth immediately below.
 In this case, transfer credits are evaluated by subject matter, rather than on a course-by-course basis, and deficiencies are made up by completing the necessary additional credits in non-duplicating courses listed in J-3.
 Courses that are approved to satisfy a core requirement can be used to satisfy those requirements even if the course is completed prior to being approved as a core course.

 Alternative General Education Requirements for Transfer Students